Swimming Pool & Water Safety Tips

 Because of the high temps, many people love the idea of having a swimming pool at their rental house.
 What could be better than having a pool in the backyard that can be used almost year-round?
 But if you are considering buying a home with a pool to rent out to tenants, there are some items you should think about before you purchase.

-According to the Centers for Disease Control and Prevention, drowning is the third leading cause of death from unintentional injury worldwide.
+According to the Centers for Disease Control and Prevention drowning is the third leading cause of death from unintentional injury worldwide.
 Because of this, local and federal rules and regulations have been drafted to help mitigate the risk.
 It’s important to make sure that your pool or hot tub is up to code to protect yourself and your tenants.
 The City of Chandler, for example, requires that the water’s edge is at least five feet from any side or back property line, and that all pools are enclosed by a fence.
-All of codes for Maricopa County can be found here.

 Have The Right Pool Equipment